3 photos of GH businessman Henry Fitz as he trends on X over his bedroom video

 - YEN.com.gh has compiled three purported photographs featuring Henry Fitz amid the controversy surrounding his personality

-Allegations that he leaked the video with the famous presenter in bed have also fuelled conversations surrounding the two personalities.
+Allegations that he dropped the video with the famous presenter in bed have also fuelled conversations surrounding the two personalities.
 The businessman has dismissed claims that he released the raunchy video.

 Henry Fitz alleges the media celebrity recorded the video herself and gave it to him to calm him down after she angered him and further made outrageous accusations against her to absolve himself.